What Happens When Your Jira Server or Data Center License Expires?

 Alternative solution

-If you plan to continue using the products, please contact Atlassian or its partners to purchase the new license, however, as immediate alternative, you can generate a trial license by:
+If you plan to continue using the products, please contact Atlassian or its partners to purchase the new license.
+You can also consider migrating to Jira Cloud for immediate access to the latest features and versions.
+However, to prevent service disruptions in the meantime, you can immediately generate a 30-day trial license:

 Trial license screen